 6.7 We will only process special category data (e.g. health data, as described in section 5.2(g)) with your consent.

 6.8 We may send you marketing communications for dunnhumby products or services via e-mail.
 You can opt out of receiving marketing e-mails from us at any time.
 Please see how in section 12.1(c).

-6.9 We may display non-targeted advertisements for related dunnhumby products or services to you within the Shopper Thoughts website or app.
+6.9 We may display non-targeted advertisements for related dunnhumby products or services to you within the Shopper Thoughts website.

 6.10 If you have questions about or need further information concerning the legal bases on which we use data about you, please contact us using the contact details provided under the “How to contact us” section below.

 (b) our clients (for example, Tesco) to provide insights as described at section 8 below, and to enable your redemption of Shopper Thoughts points;